 We have some some really interesting and unusual fabrics in stock at Livingstone Textiles; some, like this Osnaburg fabric can look quite unassuming on the shelf, so can be overlooked.

 A bit of history

 Osnaburg is a natural-coloured fabric, looking rather like a calico with visible seeds within the weave; osnaburg fabric has a softer drape than calico even though it has a coarse weave, and generally comes in a narrower width.
 Osnaburg gets its name from the city of Osnabruck in Germany, where it originated.
-Originally it was made from flax yarns and then later cotton.
-Around the 1700 it began to be produced and woven in Scotland, it was them exported into England and on the the British colonies in America.
+Originally it was made from flax yarns and then later cotton was used.
+Around 1700 it began to be produced and woven in Scotland, from where it was exported into England and then on the the British colonies in America.

-Prior to the abolition of slavery osnaburg was mostly used for slave and working class garments.
-It was also used for linings and interlinings.
+Prior to the abolition of slavery osnaburg was mostly used for working garments, but also for higher-status clothing for underthings, linings and interlinings.
 Today it has a number of different uses.

 If you would like a sample of our osnaburg fabric please contact us and we will be happy to help.